JacktheLander/CARLA_Garages/Exports/README.md

 # Annotated garages validated and ready for CARLA

+**Texture .png files must remain in the same folder as the annotated .fbx or it will lose reference and show a white shape**

 ### Top Floor
 San Jose Demo, top floor isolated, Completed 5/8 &emsp; [Download Unreal](./ModularParkGarage/Content/Garages/TopFloor.umap)
 <img src="../Screenshots/TopFloor/HighresScreenshot00001.png" />